McTavishLab/physcraper/docs/mds/ilex.md

 A nexson tree with all types of tip labels is saved in here.
 From this tree, a tree with any kind of label can be produced.
-By default, the updtaed tree with taxon names as tip labels is saved in the `output_tag` folder as `updated_taxonname.tre`.
+By default, the updated tree with taxon names as tip labels is saved in the `output_tag` folder as `updated_taxonname.tre`.